KazunaStudio/Rianne_Studio/README.md

 Weclome Welcome!
 Feel Free to grab a drink, take a sip and view my portfolio!

-Tools I Use for progamming:
+Tools I Use for progamming|
-React JS
+React JS,
-HTML
+HTML,
 Python (Flask included)

-Tools I Use to create designs:
+Tools I Use to create designs|
-Canva
+Canva,
-Krita
+Krita,
 Figma